kairos-io/kairos/docs/content/installation/automated.md

   auto: true
   # A list of bundles
   bundles:
-  - quay.io/c3os/packages/...
+  - quay.io/kairos/packages/...
 ```

 ## Datasource

-The configuration file can be provided to c3os by mounting an ISO in the node with the `cidata` label.
+The configuration file can be provided to kairos by mounting an ISO in the node with the `cidata` label.
 The ISO must contain a `user-data` (which contain your configuration) and `meta-data` file.

 Consider a cloud-init of the following content, which is configured to automatically install onto `/dev/sda` and reboot: